malhammam1/my-project/README.md

 Random Forest Classifier: Known for handling complex patterns better than logistic regression, this model uses multiple decision trees to prevent overfitting and improve predictive accuracy.

 **Model Evaluation:**
 The models were assessed using accuracy, precision, recall, and F1-score on a test set.
 Confusion matrices provided detailed insights into each model's performance, highlighting true positives, false positives, true negatives, and false negatives.
-Efforts were made to minimize overfitting and underfitting to ensure robustness.

 **Results and Key Takeaways:**
 Both models showed that family history is a significant predictor of seeking treatment.
 The Random Forest model slightly outperformed the Logistic Regression model in F1-score, underscoring its capability to manage the dataset's complexities effectively.